CraftAcademy/gitpong/README.md

 Programmer 2 : “So many books, so little time.” ― Frank Zappa
 ```

-Programmer 1: "Dance like noone is watching" - Someone
+Programmer 1: "Dance like no one is watching" - Someone

 Programmer 2: